-The Rush Employee Volunteer Program (EVP) supports volunteer activities that enhance and serve the communities where Rush system employee’s work and live.
-As an anchor institution on Chicago’s West Side, Rush has made a highly visible commitment to working closely with the communities near Rush University Medical Center and Rush Oak Park Hospital to address social conditions that contribute to poor health outcomes for residents.
-Part of our strategy includes providing a way for Rush system employees to volunteer in these communities.
+The Rush Employee Volunteer Program (EVP) supports volunteer activities that enhance and serve the communities where Rush employees work and live.
+As an anchor institution on Chicago's West Side, Rush has made a highly visible commitment to working closely with the communities near Rush University Medical Center and Rush Oak Park Hospital to address social conditions that contribute to poor health outcomes for residents.
+Part of our Anchor Mission Strategy includes providing a way for Rush employees to volunteer in these communities.

 This program creates service and community engagement opportunities that are meaningful, purposeful and help those in need to align with our organizational strategy and Community Health Implementation Plan.
 We specifically seek to address issues that improve health, well-being and quality of life for our neighbors, and to provide volunteer opportunities that enrich and inspire our employees.

 - Providing needed services in our neighboring communities

 - Helping employees become more familiar with these communities and their residents

 - Boosting employee engagement and retention

 The Medical Center and Rush Oak Park are offering virtual and in-person opportunities for employees who wish to volunteer in the community as part of the response to COVID-19.
 A small act of volunteering, especially in these challenging times, can make a world of difference.